Alex Bregman Preview, Player Props: Astros vs. Red Sox

-On Tuesday, Alex Bregman (.444 on-base percentage in past 10 games, 88 points above season-long percentage) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 8:10 PM ET.
+Alex Bregman and his .435 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the Houston Astros against the Boston Red Sox and Chris Sale on August 23 at 8:10 PM ET.

 Alex Bregman Game Info & Props vs. the Red Sox